 Salary Information and Employment Outlook

-In 2013, the U.S. Bureau of Labor Statistics (BLS) revealed an average salary of $79,650 for architects in general, excluding landscape and naval architects.
-At that same time, those working in nonresidential building construction brought home $74,560 on average.
-According to the BLS, jobs for architects were predicted to increase by 17% from 2012-2022, which is slightly faster than average.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) revealed an average salary of $82,850 for architects in general, excluding landscape and naval architects.
+At that same time, those working in nonresidential building construction brought home $77,440 on average.
+According to the BLS, jobs for architects were predicted to increase by 7% from 2014-2024, which is about average.